 Logic workbooks and puzzles are fun but kids can develop logical thinking skills by playing games as well.
 Here are some of our very favorite games that help develop those skills:

 Those are some of our favorite mathematics and logic resources.
-What would you add to the list?

 More math resources from the iHomeschool Network